caye-telus/caye-telus/README.md

-# Hi there.
-I'm Caye 👋🏽
-I'm based in Manila, Philippines, and I'm part of the Casa team.
-I've been building things on the web since 2018 (sometimes I [write](https://mcborreo.medium.com) about them), and I primarily use React/NodeJS for my projects.
+Hey there, I'm **Caye**.
+I'm part of TELUS' Casa delivery team, Samarpan Squad to be specific.
+We handle modules like Case Management & Profile.

-You may reach me through Slack or via email at caye.borreo@telusinternational.com.
-I'm active 3pm-12mn, Manila time (PHT).
+I'm based in Manila, Philippines, and am active 6pm-2am Manila time (PHT).
+You may reach me through Slack for quicker replies, or via email at caye.borreo@telusinternational.com.

 <!---
 caye-telus/caye-telus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.